k1ssndr/turin2025/_pages/workshop.md

 Proceedings
 ======
 Philosophies, an international, peer-reviewed, open-access journal from MDPI, has agreed to publish the workshop proceedings on a rolling basis in a special issue on "Process Metaphysics".
+You can find the webpage here: https://www.mdpi.com/journal/philosophies/special_issues/WR0Q64WHA8